 Jérôme Chèze, GéoAzur – synapse[at]geoazur.unice.fr

-In 2018 IRIS created a first version of Yasmine (Yet Another Station Metadata INformation Editor,) a specific tool producing stationXML natively, The Resif information system has supported the development of a second version to add many features, including the support of atomic libraries of instruments maintained for many years within the A Resif nodes.
+After the progressive abandonment of the SEED (Standard for Exchange of Earthquake Data) format on decision of the FDSN (Federation of Digital Seismic Networks), IRIS had realized in 2018 a first version of Yasmine (Yet Another Station Metadata INformation Editor,) a specific tool producing natively stationXML,.
+The Résif Information System took on the development of a second version to add many features, including support for the atomic instrument libraries maintained for many years within Résif A-nodes.